redhat-cop/openshift-toolkit/image-management/README.md

 # Tooling for Setting up a Proper Image Management Workflow in OpenShift

-The purpose of this project is to be used as a bootstrap for an custom based image build workflow.
+The purpose of this project is to be used as a bootstrap for an custom base image build workflow.

 ## Architecture